sablier-labs/docs/docs/concepts/bob/02-statuses.md

 :::info

-Expiry takes precedence over settlement.
+- Expiry takes precedence over settlement.
 If the expiry has passed, the vault is always `EXPIRED` regardless of the last synced price.
+- A vault does not become `SETTLED` automatically when the target price is reached.
+An on-chain transaction must be triggered manually — either by calling `redeem` or `syncPriceFromOracle` — to update the last synced price and transition the vault to `SETTLED`.

 :::